 This method of rapid HIV testing can be used on either fresh or frozen blood, serum, or plasma.
 The specimen is applied with HIV-1 and/or HIV-2.
 A purple means positive.

 Reveal G2 HIV-1 Antibody Test

-This rapid HIV testing method can be used on serum or plasma.
+This rapid HIV testing method can be used in serum or plasma.
 It is a bit complicated to carry out compared to the first three methods because it needs to use centrifuged plasma or serum.
-The specimen is then applied with protein, and if a red dot appears, it means that it is positive with HIV.
+The specimen is then applied with protein, and if a red dot appears, it means that it is positive for HIV.

 People who have gone through rapid HIV testing are urged to go through the conventional ways of HIV testing to verify the results.
 This is standard protocol so as to be sure one hundred percent.